pierre23/Area/ReadMe.md

 #### {EPITECH}
 ###### Action handler app

-The Area application is a action handler.
+The Area is a action handler.

 ....
+Developed in React-Native
 (in development)